 7. Never put a portable space heater near drapes, furniture, bedding or other flammable materials.

-9. Remove all materials on or near your stove that could catch fire, including paper, dishcloths, etc.
+9. Remove all materials on or near your stove that could catch fire including paper, dishcloths, curtains, etc.

 11. Have a home fire escape plan.
 Develop a home escape plan with your family in case of fire.
 Practice it.
-Have a prearranged meeting place somewhere outside.
+Have a prearranged meeting place somewhere outside of the house.